immdalamin/html/projects/README.md

 This website doesn't save your data.
 All the data is erased when you leave the chat.

 The website is live [here](https://otpartner.w3spaces.com/) !

+##  Tic Tac Toe

+This website offers you a *Tic Tac Toe* game to play in your browser.

+The website is live [here](https://tictactoe-0.w3spaces.com/) !